kryptn/Fortunate/README.md

-# Fortunes
+# Fortunate
-A microservice to store fortunes
+A microservice to store user-submitted fortunes and serve them up randomly